The FBI wants help identifying the women in a confessed serial killer's hand drawn portraits of his victims

 He remembered where he was, what car he was driving and could even draw pictures of the women he killed, the FBI said.
 He was less reliable on the dates of those incidents, however, the FBI said.

-The stunning confessions could make Little the most prolific serial killer in US history if convicted, Ector County District Attorney Bobby Bland told CNN in December.
+The stunning confessions could make Little the most prolific serial killer in US history if these cases are confirmed by law enforcement, Ector County District Attorney Bobby Bland told CNN in December.

 How the story was revealed

-Note: Correction: This story has been updated to accurately reflect the conditions under which Little could become the most prolific serial killer in US history.
-It has also been updated to reflect that Little is in custody in California.